 - P.O.
 Box 12233Mail Drop B3-06Durham, N.C.
 27709

-The National Toxicology Program (NTP) Laboratory Animal Management (LAM) Group oversees the following laboratory animal-related matters for the NTP:
+The National Toxicology Program (NTP) Laboratory Animal Medicine Group oversees, directs, and manages the use of laboratory animal models for the NTP:

 - Advising the NTP on animal care and animal welfare issues